MADS-NET/lua_plugin/README.md

 Note that the **executable file is typically the MADS plugin loader**.

 All settings are optional; if omitted, the default values are used.
+Note, however, that the section `[lua_xxx]` is mandatory (and can be empty).

 ## Lua details